General Overview

 TIBCO Business Studio – BPM Edition

 TIBCO Business Studio (BS) is the AMX BPM graphical tool of choice.
-It is an Eclipse based tool that is used to design and implement all steps and aspects of a process flow.
+It is an Eclipse-based tool that is used to design and implement all steps and aspects of a process flow.
 Starting from the BPMN (BPM Notation) model, organization and data model, user form, page flow, process implementation, and finally deployment.
-Business Studio provides two modes of work, one for the Business analysts where all the modeling can take place, and one for Solution designers where the actual implementation and deployment is happening.
+Business Studio provides two modes of work, one for the Business analysts where all the modeling can take place, and one for Solution designers where the actual implementation and deployment are happening.

 In the change order use case (UC), the design for the organization model in BPM Business Studio would look like this: